Navigation menu

 Our Mission

-First, we aim to generate new scientific knowledge, e.g., about the environmental and health burden of aircraft engine emissions.
-We are convinced that passenger aircraft will rely on gas turbine engines for the next decades.
-Therefore, with our engine emission measurement data, we analyze various elements impacting emission characteristics, such as environmental factors, fuel composition, engine technology and engine age.
-Aircraft emissions and their impact on regional air quality within the boundary layer and on the ground are still poorly understood despite many years of work.
-Thus, through modeling studies, we aim to visualize and quantify aviation’s effect on the chemical composition of the air.
-We perform ambient air quality assessments through measurements and models.
-Here, we identify and quantify different sources of particulate emissions and the exposure of the population.
+First, throughout the shift from the use of conventional to sustainable aviation fuels, we want to gather critical new scientific information regarding the environmental and health impacts of aircraft engine emissions.
+We are aware that gas turbine engines will power passenger aeroplanes for the next few decades.
+Therefore, with our unique aircraft emission measurement systems, we analyse the dependence of emission characteristics on various factors such as ambient conditions, fuel composition, engine technology, and engine age.
+Despite many years of research, aircraft emissions and their impact on air quality, climate, and health are still poorly understood.
+Thus, through measurement and modelling studies, we aim to quantify and understand aviation’s effect on the chemical composition of the atmosphere in detail.
+We also perform ambient air quality assessments through measurements and models.
+Here, we identify and quantify different sources of particulate emissions and the population’s exposure.
+This work is supplemented by analytical laboratory studies that analyse the interrelation between combustion conditions, particulate matter composition, and interactions with airborne chemical species in the surrounding environment.

 Second, we address the micro-meteorological dimension of the atmosphere, mainly focusing on improving the knowledge base of urban heat island mitigation, and other small-scale meteorological features.
-In the field of aviation meteorology, our vision is to improve the awareness of aviation staff towards weather-related factors by focusing on easy-to-understand teaching methods and simulation and visualization of meteorological processes.
-We also support knowledge transfer within the meteorological community, e.g. with workshops, as much as possible.
+In the field of aviation meteorology, our vision is to improve the awareness of aviation staff and students towards weather-related factors by focusing on easy-to-understand teaching methods and simulation and visualization of meteorological processes.

 Finally, we act as consultants whenever knowledge generation about environmental protection or climate change mitigation and adaptation is required.
-This includes, among others, modeling studies or redactional support.
+This includes, among others, modelling studies or redactional support.

 Meet the team